10 Best WordPress Shortcode Plugins Compared (2018)

 Shortcodes let you add custom content to your website with very little effort.
 A shortcode is like a shortcut to a tedious process of coding.
 Instead of writing lines of complex code to get custom functionality, you can do it with a shortcode.
 You can use shortcodes to add functions like custom buttons, content boxes, tabs, etc. Most WordPress themes have inbuilt shortcodes for creating custom content.
 There are also many WordPress Shortcode Plugins available that offer advanced functionalities for designing web pages.
-In this article, we have listed some of the best WordPress Shortcode Plugins.
+At TemplateToaster website builder, I have listed some of the best WordPress Shortcode Plugins.
 These WordPress Shortcode plugins will help you add various functionalities to your web pages with just a single click.

 What is a WordPress Shortcode?

 Shortcodes in WordPress are little bits of code that allow you to run complex commands inside WordPress posts, pages, and widgets.
 The shortcodes were added in WordPress 2.5, and these allow people to execute code without writing any code themselves.
 With a single shortcode, you can embed files or create objects that would usually need a lot of code.

 Why use Shortcodes?

 - Shortcodes are largely used to protect users from adding tedious markup code and from possible mistakes.

 - Users do not need to know any of the complicated markups that need to be input to create the objects.

 - Shortcodes provide a lot of functionality.
 Without shortcodes, most users would need to use additional themes and plugins.
 This might be large in number depending upon what functionality the theme or plugin offers.